 The Acacia tree, also known as mimosa, thorn-tree, and wattle, is a hardwood tree family native to Australia.
 Over millennia, Acacia spread to now be found throughout the Old World including Africa, Asia, and the Pacific Rim.
 European settlers brought the tree to the Americas, where a new species began to emerge.
 There are now 1,350 species of Acacia worldwide!

-often recovered from ship wrecks or in mangroves or in forests, this wood is used to give an aged and antique appearance to make decorations or furniture that will fit into modern places such as a living room or a kitchen or even in a garden.
+Often recovered from ship wrecks or in mangroves or in forests, Erosiwood is used to give an aged and antique appearance to make decorations or furniture that will fit into modern places such as a living room or a kitchen or even in a garden.

 It is also a great opportunity to contribute to the environment and participate in conserving the drills while cleaning them.